vlkaiser/STM32F407_Disc-RCC-Register-Peripheral_Clock_Example/README.md

 # STM32F407_Disc-RCC-Register-Peripheral_Clock_Example
+Follow along with the development from scratch and other projects at: https://chicgeek.blogspot.com/

 * Example on the STM32F407 discovery board on peripheral setup included peripheral clock enable, and read/write from peripheral registers.